 It all started with a text chain.

-Long before “Westworld” debuted its mysterious premiere episode or even dropped a trailer, the very first fan theories came from what may seemed like an unlikely source.
+Long before “Westworld” debuted its mysterious premiere episode or even dropped a trailer, the very first fan theories came from what may have seemed like an unlikely source.

 Since creators Jonathan Nolan and Lisa Joy didn’t share any secrets with their cast until the shooting scripts were doled out, series regulars Evan Rachel Wood, Jimmi Simpson, Shannon Woodward, and Jeffrey Wright were in the dark as to what would happen in subsequent episodes.
 So the group started predicting twists the same way so many friends did as the show aired: via text.

 “Poor Jimmi,” Wood told IndieWire.
 “He was my rock during the whole first season, and he would just get an earful every day from me about the thousands of theories that I had.”

 “It was very much the way Evan describes it,” Simpson said.
 “We were all just speculating.
 Shannon and Evan seemed to talk the most and have the most in depth reasons for everything.
 Half the time they’d be totally right, sometimes they’d be half-right and sometimes they’d be completely wrong.”

 “Everything means something!
 Every little detail,” Wood said.
 “I would go on set and start looking at what’s on the walls.”